 Upping your training volume is a classic way to boost muscle definition, but it doesn't have to be terrifying triple-digit volume like German volume training.
 The sweet spot for building shredded legs is right between strength and endurance—think 3-4 sets of 8-12 reps per set.
 It also happens to be the best way to increase the pump.

 High-volume training done with heavy weight also helps build muscle and boosts your excess post-exercise oxygen consumption (EPOC), which broadly speaking is the number of calories your body continues to burn after your workout is over.
 That means you'll be building muscle and burning body fat long after you set down the bar.

 If there's one workout suited for a pre-workout, it's high-volume leg training.
 Find the perfect pre for your leg-day pump.

 - Do as many warm-ups as you need, but never take them to muscle failure.

-- Choose a weight that allows you to reach muscle failure by the target rep listed.
+- Choose a weight that allows you to come close to muscle failure within the target rep range.